Non Toxic Wall Paint

 Tip 1: How Do I find high quality non toxic wall paint?

 Research, research, research!
 It can be hard to decide which paint to go for when there are so many different options available.
 However, it is important to realise that finding a good quality durable paint with a long life span requires research.
-When looking for a non toxic wall paint paint there are some key elements that we suggest looking out for on your quest for the right wall paint for your home or office.
+When looking for a non toxic paint, there are some key elements that we suggest looking out for on your quest for the right wall paint for your home or office.

 Firstly, ‘zero-VOC’ paint does not necessarily mean the paint is completely toxic free, and this is also a red flag to be aware of because it is unlikely that paints are ever entirely free from VOCs.
 This is because despite best efforts to remove them they do still manage to sneak their way in.